DICELab-NCSU/RMBL_survey_marks/README.md

 - USGS_13_n40w107_20220216.tif
 - USGS_13_n40w108_20211208.tif

 These files were merged, warped to EPSG:26913, and cropped to the [area of interest](utilities/AOI.geojson) (also available as a Shapefile in [utilities](utilities)).
-The AOI is defined as the bounding box around the survey marks, each with a 10 km buffer.
+The AOI is defined as the bounding box that encompasses the set of 10km-buffered survey marks.

 #### 1.2.
 Calculating viewsheds
 The interface to the Visibility Analysis plug-in is via the QGIS Toolbox.